How to Make Passion Fruit Juice at Home

 Instructions for Juicing Passion Fruit

-- Scoop out the insides of the passion fruit into a blender.
+- Scoop out the insides of the passion fruit into a blender, seeds and all.
 Don't worry if the white pith goes in there, we will be using a sieve to remove this.
 Do this with all the passion fruit.

 - Next, add the sugar.
 I like to use 1/3 to 1/2 cup of sugar.
 Obviously, this tells you, I don't measure it, I just pour it in.
 I would start with 1/3 if you are using the sweeter purple skinned variety.
 If you prefer to replace the sugar with your favorite sweetener, then adjust to taste.